 There are a lot of exciting things about owning a new puppy.
-There are also some more difficult situations you’ll have to deal with as a pet owner.
+There are also some more difficult situations you’ll have to deal with as a pet parent.
 One of them is when your pet isn’t feeling well.

 First, let’s run through some reasons why your puppy might be suffering from diarrhea.
 While this is a relatively common problem to run into, there are some puppy diarrhea causes that are more serious than others.